-The mindset, activity and sophistication of federal inmates often force Bureau of Prison (BOP) officials to make difficult, split-second decisions.
+The mindset, activity and sophistication of federal inmates often force Federal Bureau of Prisons (BOP) officials to make difficult, split-second decisions.
 These decisions are made under unique circumstances that only employees who deal with incarcerated individuals can truly appreciate.
 BOP employees must act quickly.
 Unfortunately, the nature of this job, leaves BOP employees vulnerable to prisoner lawsuits and investigations into alleged misconduct.
 This is why BOP employees need professional liability insurance.

 There are three areas of exposure that a professional liability policy responds to:

 FEDS Protection provides both legal defense and indemnification coverage (pays damages) if you are held liable.
 PLI becomes necessary when an officer:

 -Becomes involved in a misconduct or administrative matter/investigation for a job-related action; or

 -Is sued personally for a job-related action (i.e., Bivens action); or

 -Is subject to a criminal investigation for a job-related action.